Stuart Forster reviews a stay at Lumley Castle Hotel in Chester-le-Street, County Durham.

 Lumley Castle is ideally placed if you’re looking for a base to attend a cricket match at the Durham Riverside ground.
 The ground, where England won the Ashes in 2013, is less than a mile from the hotel.

 The footpaths of Chester-le-Street’s Riverside Park are well-suited for a relaxing stroll or run.
-A five-kilometre parkrun takes place each Saturday morning at 9.00 am.
+A five-kilometre Parkrun takes place each Saturday morning at 9.00 am.
 The park is across the other side of the River Wear to the hotel.

 Play golf?
 Chester-le-Street Golf Club is next to Lumley Castle Hotel.
 The two collaborate to offer morning tee times to guests staying at the hotel.
 The 18-hole course was laid out in the early part of the last century to a design by two Open Championship winners.